 Why is it needed now?

 Despite present telecommunication capabilities, there are still a number of limitations that delay the delivery of time-critical data to users.
-With the implementation of the Global Monitoring for Environment and Security (GMES) programme, a joint project of the European Commission and ESA, it is estimated that the European space telecommunication infrastructure will need to transmit 6 terabytes of data every day from space to ground.
+With the implementation of the Copernicus programme, a joint project of the European Commission and ESA, it is estimated that the European space telecommunication infrastructure will need to transmit 6 terabytes of data every day from space to ground.

 Our present telecom infrastructure is challenged to deliver such large data quantities within short periods, and conventional means of communication may not be sufficient to satisfy the quality of service required by users of Earth observation data.
 In addition, Europe currently relies on the availability of non-European ground station antennas to receive data from Earth observation satellites.
 This poses a potential threat to the strategic independence of Europe, since these crucial space assets effectively may not be under European control.
 EDRS offers a solution to these issues.